lapps/lapps.github.io/installation/overview.md

 ### The LAPPS/Galaxy Frontend

 [Galaxy](https://galaxyproject.org/) is used by the LAPPS Grid as the interface for creating workflows and for evaluating and sharing results.
-The LAPPS/Galaxy server points at one or more Service Managers, as shown below.
+The LAPPS/Galaxy server points at one or more LAPPS Servers with a Service Manager, in the example below the portal uses two LAPPS Servers.

 <div class="image">
 <img src="https://lapps.github.io/installation/images/lapps-galaxy.png" width="750">